freeskylier/lier/Get-Involved!.md

 are of course more than welcome, but this page is for everyone else to find a way to help make Lantern great.

-Lantern is currently in private beta, but we are accepting applications for 'Ambassadors' - early testers who are excited to get involved.
-If you're interested in one or more of the tasks below please mention it in your [questionnaire response](https://docs.google.com/forms/d/11LiZoCMptcc_lj4b01It9n64gngaDPU53_ge3mhiaIM/viewform).
-We are particularly interested in people with trusted contacts in both censored and uncensored countries.
+Lantern is currently in private beta, but we are [accepting applications](https://docs.google.com/forms/d/11LiZoCMptcc_lj4b01It9n64gngaDPU53_ge3mhiaIM/viewform) for 'Ambassadors' - early testers who are excited to get involved.
+If you're interested in one or more of the tasks below please mention it in your application.
+We are particularly interested in people with trusted contacts in both censored and uncensored countries as well as translators.

 ### <a name="use-lantern"></a>Use and Spread Lantern